-5 Ways to Avoid the Big D, Discrimination
+Diversity and Inclusion in the Workplace: 5 Ways to Avoid Discrimination

 This means figure out what type of employees you need.
 There should always be a mix of Full-Time, Part-Time, Contractors and Interns in your company.
 Each type has a different risk profile to the company that you must consider.

 Your foundation is what you set as the standard – in your employment contracts, your work environment, your behavior and how you approach correcting the behavior of your team when risk events happen.
-If you don’t talk openly about and demonstrate with your actions that the company values diversity and inclusion, then you are fostering an environment where bad, and even unlawful behavior will take root.
-When those kinds of issues fester, they surface in loud, expensive and disruptive ways with consequences to the people that work for you and the company.
+If you don’t talk openly about and demonstrate with your actions that the company values diversity and inclusion in the workplace, then you can foster an environment bad, or even unlawful behavior will take root.
+When those issues fester, they surface in loud, expensive and disruptive ways with consequences to the people that work for you and the company.
 It is the leadership’s job to successfully manage conflict in the workplace and take immediate action in cases of discrimination.

 Go back periodically and check to see if anything broke.
 If a procedure or staffing correction is needed, make it.
 The working world and its human risks will always be there.
 Stay aware and you will have fewer surprises.

-My list hasn’t failed me yet and I still apply that list to my company, pēpəlwərk today.
-In fact, reducing the amount of risk that employers have when hiring was one of my motivations for starting the business.
+My list hasn’t for promoting diversity and inclusion in the workplace hasn’t failed me yet and I still apply that list to my company, pēpəlwərk today.
+In fact, reducing the amount of risk for employers when hiring was one of my motivations for creating a modern recruitment platform.
 A software solution that brings fair, skills-based hiring practices to every employer.